Myths about studying abroad

 Do I have to pay UMD’s tuition IN ADDITION to tuition at the university abroad?

-No, you will be charged a study abroad program fee in lieu of tuition.
+No, you will be charged a study abroad program fee in lieu of UMD's tuition.

 Meh—I’ll travel after I graduate…

 Studying abroad is the perfect opportunity to travel internationally.
 After college, you may have loans to pay off, you may want to start your career or even a family.
-All of these can make international travel less of a possibility (especially for extended periods of time) after graduation.
-When you study abroad, you can progress towards your degree and integrate the experience efficiently rather than making it something added on to an otherwise busy life.
+Things like these can make international travel less of a possibility (especially for extended periods of time) after graduation.
+When you study abroad, you can progress towards your degree and integrate the experience efficiently rather than making it something you try to fit into an otherwise busy life.